cloudwatt/applications/bundle-trusty-backup/README_EN.md

 ### All of this is fine, but you do not have a way to create the stack from the console?

 We do indeed!
-Using the console, you can deploy a GitLab server:
+Using the console, you can deploy a duplicity server:

-1. Go the Cloudwatt Github in the [applications/bundle-trusty-duplicity](https://github.com/cloudwatt/applications/tree/master/bundle-trusty-gitlab) repository
+1. Go the Cloudwatt Github in the [applications/bundle-trusty-duplicity](https://github.com/cloudwatt/applications/tree/master/bbundle-trusty-backup) repository
 2. Click on the file named `bundle-trusty-duplicity.heat.yml` (or `bundle-trusty-duplicity.restore.heat.yml` to [restore from backup](#backup))
 3. Click on RAW, a web page will appear containing purely the template
 4. Save the file to your PC.
 You can use the default name proposed by your browser (just remove the .txt)